lapal0413/SciCat/README.md

 <!-- We have also uploaded the `SynCat` generation code. -->

 **Annotation Format**
-Both SynCat and RealCat follow the following annotation format.
+Both SynCat and RealCat follow the following annotation format. `data` > `name` is structured as a list type to represent entities with multiple names.
 <p align="center">
  <img width="100%" src="./assets/ann_scheme.png"/>
 </p>